Guide

 Long-term income protection is also known as long-term sickness insurance.
 It covers you to the end of the term of the plan.
 This is usually set at retirement.

-Income protection insurance can buy security if you were unable to work due to an illness or injury.
-If you depend on your income to pay bills and rent, for example, it could be a good idea to consider it.
+Income protection provides financial security in case you are unable to work.
+If you depend on your income to pay bills and rent, for example, it could be a good idea to consider this type of insurance.

 - You have a family or dependents - Do your partner or children rely on your salary?
 Then, you may want to consider income protection.
 This could help to take care of them while you’re getting better.